Undocumented and DACAmented Students

 Students with DACA are able to receive stipends as well as being appointed to graduate student instructor (GSI), graduate student research assistant (GSRA), or graduate student staff assistant (GSSA) positions.
 All GSI, GSRA, and GSSA (collectively referred to as GSA) positions include a monthly salary as well as full tuition (for appointments of .25 or higher), health insurance (including dependents), and dental insurance (Option 1) at no cost to the student.

 Check out the Mexican American Legal Defense and Educational Fund’s (MALDEF) Scholarship Resource Guide, which includes scholarships for undocumented students, as well as the Paul & Daisy Soros Fellowships for New Americans.
-Rackham also provides lists of funding opportunities for master’s and doctoral students from external sources and within the university.
+The University Library also provides lists of funding for master’s and doctoral students from external sources and within the university.

 Is the hiring and appointing process for DACAmented students different?